E-class Sydney tram

-The E-class trams were a class of single bogie (four-wheel) single-ended cross-bench design trams operated on the Sydney tram network.
+The E-class trams are a class of single bogie (four-wheel) single-ended cross-bench design trams operated on the Sydney tram network.
 They always operated in permanently-coupled pairs because they were fitted-out electrically as if the pair was a single bogie car.

 History

 In 1901, two prototypes were built by the Randwick Tramway Workshops.
 Deemed a success, a further 200 were built by Clyde Engineering and Meadowbank Manufacturing Company in 1902/03.
 They were introduced for the electrification of the Eastern Suburbs lines, but also operated services on the North Shore lines.

 Withdrawals commenced in 1934; two pairs (499+500 and 529+530) were fitted with track brakes for the Neutral Bay service, with 529+530 lasting in service until 1955.